KellyWemmer/fs-journal/notes/11-csharp.md

 namespace
 public class

-use C# for visua studio code and C# extensions
+use C# for visual studio code and C# extensions
     use shortcut prop

 catscontroller.CS